MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 - Deploy web server software into the container.
 - Create a new image from the modified container.
 - Deploy a web server ready container and host a simple website in the container.
-    !--Make the descriptions above the section title names.
-Those are better than "prepare source container"...etc.--!

 ##Step 1 – Prepare Source Container

 To create a web server container image, you first need to deploy and start a container from the Windows Server Core base image.